2022 Commuting Census Survey: An executive summary

 While it’s little surprise that convenience, time and cost continue to be the key drivers of our commuting behaviours, it’s also important to consider the external pressures dictating the future of the commute.
 This year, commuters were blighted with a series of external events that continue to noticeably impact travel behaviours – and may continue to shape them long into the future.
 As discussed further in the article Cost of living and commuter trends.

-The repercussions of Russia’s invasion of Ukraine caused rapid increases in the
+The repercussions of Russia’s invasion of Ukraine caused rapid increases

 The vast majority of commuters (61%) proclaimed to be ‘very concerned’ about rising fuel costs.
 These prices don’t just impact motorists.
 Public transport operators are expected to lock in fuel purchases at higher rates for the next year, further burdening the millions who rely on these modes.